 Sam Massey is a well-regarded UK-based trumpet player, bandleader/composer and educator, hailed as a “fine trumpet player” by John Fordham of the Guardian (Mike Westbrook ‘A Bigger Show’ Review, February 2016).

-He has performed alongside top-class musicians from across the UK, including: Mike Westbrook OBE, Clare Teal, Hannah Williams & The Affirmations, Eliza Carthy MBE, The Black Voices, Noel Langley, Jon Scott, Pete Whyman and Mark Bassey.
+He has performed alongside top-class musicians from across the UK, including: Mike Westbrook OBE, Clare Teal, Hannah Williams & The Affirmations, Eliza Carthy MBE, The Black Voices, Noel Langley, Jason Rebello and Iain Ballamy.

-As a performer, arranger and composer, he and his music has been broadcast on numerous BBC, Jazz FM and RAI Rado 3 (Italy) programmes and is found on critically acclaimed albums by artists as diverse as Mike Westbrook, PP Arnold and The Simmertones.
+As a freelance performer, arranger and composer, he and his music has been broadcast on numerous BBC, Absolute Radio, Jazz FM and RAI Radio 3 (Italy) programmes and is found on critically acclaimed albums by artists as diverse as Ocean Colour Scene, Mike Westbrook, PP Arnold and The Simmertones.

 Performing with ensembles across the UK & Europe, Sam has performed to sell-out crowds at The Welsh Millennium Centre, Kings Place Hall One, Gaz Arte (Athens), Boardmasters Festival, Bestival and St Ives Jazz Club.